 A very wide variety of age groups attend weddings these days, and children are no exception.
 While the prospect of having sparklers at your wedding is becoming more and more popular, one can’t ignore the concerns that many parents will have when it comes to their children using wedding sparklers.
-Fortunately, there is a very simple and inexpensive way to build a device to protect your children’s hands while using sparklers so that they can participate in the fun safely and you can breathe easy knowing that they won’t get burned.
+Fortunately, there is a very simple and inexpensive way to build a device for protecting children’s hands from sparklers so that they can participate in the fun safely and you can breathe easy knowing that they won’t get burned.

 Constructing the device that will protect your children’s hands from the burning sparklers is very simple and can be done on the fly; though building some in advance for use at a wedding is probably the best idea.
 First, we will need to gather a few items listed below: